pawelgepner/Arctangen/README.md

 In this repository, you can find all code examples used in an article published in ..............:

-*"Fast and accurate approximation algorithms for computing  arctangent function for the systems with limited hardware resources"*
+*"Efficient approximation of the arctangent function for computing platforms with limited hardware resources"*

 **By:**

  - Ewa Deelman
- - Michela Taufer
+ - Paweł Gepner
  - Leonid Moroz
- - Paweł Gepner
  - Pawel Poczekajlo
  - Jerzy Krawiec
  - Martyna Wybraniak-Kujawa